Pole Bending Clinics with Ken Smith

 When my wife Pat and I began breeding, raising and training horses specifically for barrel racing and pole bending, we planned that I would start the colts, and then Pat would be the one to finish them out and take them through the barrel futurity year.
 We have always been strong believers that poles are good for a barrel horse, but I began looking for ways for our pole work to become more than merely barrel horse preparation.
 I set out to improve our pole bending technique so that these well bred horses could excel at this event.
 I searched for information on pole bending and found very little available.
 There were a couple of videos, but they proved to be quite superficial.

 The clinics evolved from my personal struggles to master this event.
 Let's face it: pole bending is a complex event and things happen fast!
 What is needed is a way to present the details and techniques to students so that they can quickly grasp the main points and be encouraged to work with their horses to perfect their technique.
 I've found a number of analogies and images that seem to help make it "click" for students.
-I have had great feedback from the clinics, and we have seen some real success stories from some of the students.
+I have had great feedback from the clinics, and we have seen some real success stories from many students.

 Click on any photo to view it enlarged.
 Then use your Browser 'Back' button to return to this page.